 Chinatown is known for its plethora of backpacker hostels and boutique hotels.
 There are also many residential areas worth noting in this neighbourhood.
 Of all the Housing Development Board (HDB) flats in the area, the most notable of them all is The Pinnacle@Duxton, a HDB project which has won many design accolades.
 Known as the world's tallest public residential building at 50-storeys high, The Pinnacle features the world's two longest sky gardens as well, which have become popular among the public, not just the residents.
 Should you be looking for a condominium, you would be spoilt for choice; consider Spottiswoode Residences, Pearl's Hill Terrace or Dorsett Residences.
 Conservation houses and shophouses can also be found in Chinatown.

 Variety seems to be the name of the game in Chinatown, and culinary options are no different.
 There is only one thing in common between the cheap hawker centre fare and fine-dining options - they're all deliciously drool-worthy.
 Who says you can't eat well on a budget?
-Chinatown Food Street boasts famous hawker stalls from all over Singapore, such as Odeon beef noodles, and Katong Keah Kee Fried Oysters.
+At 99 co, we believe in getting value out of your decisions and we recommend visiting Chinatown Food Street, which boasts famous hawker stalls from all over Singapore, such as Odeon beef noodles, and Katong Keah Kee Fried Oysters.
 Chinatown Complex Food Centre also hosts many good food choices too, including Hong Kong Soya Sauce Chicken Rice & Noodle.
 Those with a penchant for sweets can head to Mei Hong Yuen Dessert at Temple Street to sample both traditional and more modern Chinese desserts, including Cheng Teng, Yam Paste, and Snow Ice.
 Hong Lim Market and Food Centre is also a noteworthy option for those craving hawker fare.
 Hawker fare can be had for around S$5, but be prepared to brave the crowds alongside hordes of hungry people.
 Alternatively, a little known fact about Chinatown is that it is home to many restaurants that serve authentic, reasonably priced Korean food.
 One example would be Han Geun Doo Geun Korean BBQ Buffet Restaurant at Chinatown Point.

 From karaoke boxes and KTV lounges to upmarket wine bars and clubs around Club Street and Ann Siang Hill, Chinatown's nightlife does not disappoint.
 Notable places include O'Bama's Irish Pub, Singapore's only Irish owned and operated pub, near Tanjong Pagar MRT, and Beaujolais Wine Bar at Ann Siang Hill.